ozone4real/tulirb/README.md

 # Tulirb
 Ruby bindings for the [Tulip indicators technical analysis indicator library](https://tulipindicators.org/).
-This can be used to build tools for trading and analytics in Ruby for financial markets.
+This can be used to build tools for financial markets trading and technical analysis in Ruby.

 ## Installation